Proper Noun and Common Noun Examples

 Most useful Uncountable Nouns for grade 2 Most Useful Uncountable Nouns A Advice Air Anger Art Assistance B Baggage Beauty Bread Breakfast Business C

-Learn how to use infinitives of purpose (to + verb) to explain why you do something.
-Clear rules, examples, mistakes, and practice for B1–B2 learners.
+Learn when and how to use the past perfect continuous tense (had been + verb-ing) for duration and cause.
+Clear rules, examples, and practice for B1–B2 learners.